jamesc99/Constellation/README.md

 # Constellation illuminates rare disease genetics

+**This is the github repository to supplement our preprint : xx**

-This repository contains scripts and documentation for assessing the performance of the BCM-Constellation variant calling pipeline.
+The repository contains scripts and documentation for assessing the performance of the BCM-Constellation variant calling pipeline.
 The assessment includes benchmarking based on HG002 samples and a annotation/prioritization pipeline for solved and unsolved rare disease trios.

 There are two main components in this repository: HG002 Benchmarking pipeline and Annotation pipeline.